jamesstirrat/james-se/projects/aime.md

   publishedAt: '2023-04-24'
   displayDate: '24th April 2023'
   title: "AIME"
-  subtitle: 'An AI-powered wearable headset'
+  subtitle: 'A proof of concept for an AI-powered wearable headset.
+Currently working on a V1 for launch.'
   slug: 'aime'
   url: 'https://aime.space/#?ref=jamesstirratellis.com'